A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Simulation Results

 Due to the similarity of the requested BW of the sources and the number of sources with scenario 1, it was also observed in this section that as long as the number of sources is less than or equal to 100, all sources are matched and the number of unmatched sources is equal to zero.
 Then, as the number of network cell sources differs from the maximum number of sources to which the base station can be connected ( $=$ 100 sources), the number of unmatched sources increases to 20 sources.

 (Note: Due to the same number of unmatched sources in all cases with Scenario 1, the relevant chart was not displayed and was enough to explain)

 \item \textbf{Actual Execution Time}

 In this subsection, we focused specifically on the execution time of DORSA algorithms.
-The Fig.~\ref{fig:s2time} shows the actual execution time of DORSA\_W-B, DORSA\_W-Z, DORSA\_B-Z, and DORSA\_W-B-Z. This time is calculated as a maximum of 627 (ms) and a minimum of 66 (ms).
+Figure~\ref{fig:s2time} shows the actual execution time of DORSA\_W-B, DORSA\_W-Z, DORSA\_B-Z, and DORSA\_W-B-Z. This time is calculated as a maximum of 627 (ms) and a minimum of 66 (ms).

-Furthermore, as shown in this figure, the execution time of the algorithms in this scenario also has a very small time complexity factor of power of 3, which confirms the correctness of the order $O(n^3)$ previously calculated in this scenario.
+c which confirms the correctness of the order $O(n^3)$ previously calculated in this scenario.

 \end{enumerate}